 The cashback percentage is 100/20 or 5%.
 By claiming this offer the book is effectively throwing bettors 5% cashback on their first $10,000 in wagers.

 Whether this is enough to give them an edge or not depends on the bets they’re making.
 If they’re betting -110 point spreads with a house hold of 4.55% then they can expect 95.45% raw cashback.
 Add 5% cashback to this and they’re at 100.45%.
 The bonus has flipped the expected value from negative to just barely positive.
 If the wagering requirement was only 5x, then the cashback rate would be 20%.
 A point spread bettor would be playing at a whopping 115.45% for the duration of the bonus.

 Wagering Requirements: Tips for New Players

-- No-deposit bonuses, deposit bonuses, free play, and site credits are subject to wagering requirements.
+- No-deposit bonuses, deposit bonuses, bonus bets, and site credits are subject to wagering requirements.

 - The lower the wagering requirement, the better.

 - Always make sure to check if the wagering requirement is on just the bonus amount or the deposit plus bonus.

 - A 20x wagering requirement is low enough to give most sports bettors a temporary edge.
 An exception is parlay bettors, who may want to seek out bonuses with 10x wagering requirements, or lower.